oolongwater/CS50-C-Programs/README.md

 # thunderdome
-This is where i keep my projects safe and sound :)
+This is where i keep all my projects safe :)